tetsushiwahaha/nonautonomous_pp/README.md

 # nonautonomous_pp2

 Display an orbit of the given nonautonomous ODE.
 The right hand of the ODE is described in a setup file.
-Compared with `nonautonomous_pp`, `ppfunc.pp` is not required.
-The right hand of the ODE is evaluated by
-`eval()` function, so this utility is slower than `nonautonomous_pp`.
+Probably this ruins a certain speed of the simulator, but it is convenient for a practical use.

 ## Requirements
 * python 3.8 later